CrystalPea/CV/README.md

 ## Pea M. Tyczynska

-I'm a maker of art, and a web developer in the making.
+I'm a maker of art, and a software developer in the making.
 But mostly, I am a person, molded by a complex mix of circumstances, genetics, exposures and choices.
 I should write here how special and awesome I am, but isn't all life awesome and special and absolutely unique?

-Ok, you probably have hundreds of CVs to plow through today, so lets set the philosophy aside for now and concentrate on what you need to know about me.
+Still, there is this thing about me that you might find interesting.
+Namely: I absolutely love coding!
+And not about any coding.
+What really tickles me the right way is writing the best software I can, to plan, to design, to solve problems, to constantly refactor and learn how to write better, more beautiful,clear and extendable code.
+I love to code in a pair, and I love coding alone, too.
+I love debugging and getting stuck, because problem solving is my second nature.
+The way that writing software unites creative thinking and logical thinking and feedback loops and teamwork makes it my dream come true and a new purpose.

-I am a graduate of English Studies with experience in, among others, translations, project coordination and general administration.
+Now for a bit of personal history: I am a graduate of English Studies with experience in, among others, translations, project coordination and general administration.
 I have spent last year developing myself as a visual artist, organising a succesful solo exhibition (Botanical Dimensions), and publishing a comic anthology with Dalston Comics Collective.
-Along the way I discovered coding and it became my new passion.
+Along the way I discovered code and it became my new passion.
 Currently I am attending Makers Academy web development course.
 My goal is to get a job as a developer in a socially responsible company, to write lots of beautiful and functional code, and to keep learning and challenging myself.

 ## Skills